cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   to analyze and understand what is going on in the real network.
 It also allows using the digital twin to optimize the performance and maintenance of the real network.

-  The network digital twin, constructed based on the four core technology elements, can provide crucial emulation-driven information to support analysis, diagnosis, and control of the real network, through its whole life cycle, with the help of optimization algorithms, management methods, and expert knowledge.
+  The Network Digital Twin, constructed based on the four core technology elements, can provide crucial emulation-driven information to support analysis, diagnosis, and control of the real network, through its whole life cycle, with the help of optimization algorithms, management methods, and expert knowledge.

-  The network digital twin environment and its elements must be controlled and driven to support required  behaviors in use, e.g., to provide:
+  The Network Digital Twin environment and its elements must be controlled and driven to support required  behaviors in use, e.g., to provide:

   *	repeatability: that is the capacity to replicate network conditions on-demand.